This New England clam chowder is comforting, filling and amazingly delicious! And is perfect at any time of year.

 This Thick and Creamy New England Clam Chowder is full of flavor and loaded with tender potatoes, sweet clams, and smoky bacon.
-So if your a clam chowder lover like my family is you definitely need this recipe in your life.
+So if you are a clam chowder lover like my family you definitely need this recipe in your life.

 I have to admit I had never really had clam chowder before until a couple of years ago I guess I was afraid of the clams.
 This clam chowder is so delicious, it truly won me over from the first bite!

 Tips for making New England Clam Chowder

 - I like to use smoky thick-cut bacon.

 - I peeled my red potatoes but you can leave the peels on if desired.

 - This clam chowder is super creamy, but you can tone that down if you like by adding 1/2 cup milk at a time until desired creaminess.

 You can usually find frozen clams in the fish/seafood section of your local grocery store.
 The clam juice is in the canned tuna section along with the canned clams if you're using those.

 I've never realized clam chowder was so easy to make from home.
 Besides the clams and clam juice, everything else is simple pantry ingredients.